podestplatz/BCF-Plugin-FreeCAD/README.md

+## ❗Not actively maintained❗
+Maybe some of the [forks](https://github.com/podestplatz/BCF-Plugin-FreeCAD/network/members) are better maintained than this repo.
+I unfortunately don't have the time to support it.

 # BCF-Plugin-FreeCAD
 It is a standalone plugin for the free, open source CAD tool [FreeCAD](https://github.com/FreeCAD).
 The aim is it to integrate